opendatasoft/ods-documentation/source/platform_glossary.rst

      * Keywords help understand the data content of the dataset.
 They are used to filter, search and browse datasets by content.
 Keywords are non constrained and can be typed freely.
    * * License (dataset)

-     * The License refers to the permissions attached to a dataset regarding conditions of use, reproductability and monetary use
+     * The License refers to the permissions attached to a dataset regarding conditions of use, reproducibility and monetary use
    * * Map builder

      * Map builder is the map building solution of OpenDatasoft.
 With Map Builder, you can quickly add datasets to a geographical view and customize the colors, data clustering methods and tooltips.